tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 server MUST check that it is able to negotiate TLS 1.3 or greater.
 If not, it MUST abort the connection with a "handshake_failure" alert.

-If the ClientEncryptedSNI.record_digest value does not match the cryptographic hash of any known ESNIKeys structure, it MUST ignore the extension and proceed with the connection, with the following added
+For each of the ESNIKeys structures the server can respond for, it should compute the expected record_digest_mac value for the ClientHello (see
-behavior:
+{{record-digest-mac}}).
+If the ClientEncryptedESNI.record_digest_mac does not match any of these, it MUST ignore the extension and proceed with the connection, with the following added behavior:

 - It MUST include the "encrypted_server_name" extension in EncryptedExtensions message with the "response_type" field set to